AngeloDotNet/MinimalApi.Identity/README.md

 - [ ] Add support for the SQLite database
 - [ ] Add support for the AzureSQL database
 - [ ] Add support for multi tenancy
-- [ ] Add authentication support from third-party providers (e.g. GitHub, Azure, KeyCloak)
+- [ ] Add authentication support from third-party providers (e.g. Auth0, KeyCloak, GitHub, Azure)
+- [ ] Migrate your repository to .NET 10
+- [ ] Change the entity ID type from INT to GUID

 ## 📜 License